reportportal/docs/src/md/src/SavedSearches_Filters/ManageFilters.md

 **OPERATIONS WITH FILTERS**

-After the filter is saved, there are some options to manage them
+After the filter is saved, there are some options to manage them.

-Permission: User has to be a filter's owner to manipulate with them.
+Permission: A user has to be the filter's owner to manipulate them.

 **EDIT FILTER** -
 This option allows edit filter name, description and share/unshare option of filter.